Visit

 There are many ways to offer your support the community from afar to enrich your practice.

-Dunelm (paint, varnish, cabinets, sheets, household, etc)
+Dunelm (paint, varnish, cabinets, bedsheets, household items, etc)

 John Lewis (all manner of things!)

-Marks & Spencer (food, household)
+Marks & Spencer (food, household items)

 4. Offer Funds via a Regular Standing Order